 "We are striving to become a more efficient and business-minded organisation, seeking to generate our own income, minimise our operating costs and deliver value for our community.
 The increase of 41p per week for a band-D property, in relation to what we do, and the assets we have acquired in the Town Hall and Marshlands, represents great value."

 MARSHLANDS FUNCTION ROOM HIRE

 The Town Council has recently agreed a process for the hire of the main Function Room in Marshlands with kitchen facilities available.

-If you would like to know more please visit our Marshlands link, above.
+If you would like to know more please click on the 'Marshlands' page of this website.

 SEATON TOWN COUNCIL RESPONDS TO DEVON NHS CLINICAL COMMISSIONING GROUP (CCG)YOUR FUTURE CARE CONSULTATION